-Recommendations of the committee not in the grievant's favor may be appealed to the next higher level, up to and including the Board of Visitors.
+Recommendations of the committee not in the grievant's favor may be appealed to the next higher level, up to the President.

 1.9.7 Committee Procedures

 All hearings and deliberations by the Faculty Grievance Committee will be conducted with strict confidentiality.